m8ngotree/mlsys/progress.md

 # Progress

+## December 17
+Day 32 of ML Systems: I mostly finished writing the fused GEMM / MXFP8 dequantization kernel.
+There is still some stuff I need to look into for the dequantization, but I plan on doing that and writing some tests to compare performance to PyTorch and separate kernels.

 ## December 16
 Day 31 of ML Systems: I started working on a fused GEMM / MXFP8 dequantization kernel.
 I spent time writing out the tile loading and learning how to manage the scales while tiling.